CameronCombs578/Knowledge-Base-Combs/content/americas-habitats-animals/americas-reptiles.md

 ---
 # Introduction

+>"Reptiles are survivors; they carry with them the history of ancient worlds."
+>— Adapted from Karl P. Schmidt (herpetologist)

 Animals with dry, scaly, or rough and bumpy skin normally indicate that the creature is a reptile.
 There is a large range of reptiles equipped with amazing abilities.
 The following section discusses the habitats and adaptations of reptiles.
 ### Habitats